kritikov/PrimesWithCircles/README.md

 * **Pure C# / WPF:** Built using native `DrawingContext` rendering for high performance.
 * **No External Dependencies:** Zero third-party libraries; just clean, optimized code.

-### 🧠 How it works
+### 🧠 How it works: Cyclic Prime Emergence Algorithm

-Each number $n$ is represented by a circle rotating at a specific frequency.
-As the simulation progresses, prime numbers are identified when their "motion" doesn't resonate with any previous divisors.
-It's a geometric, dynamic interpretation of the Sieve of Eratosthenes.
+The core logic follows a geometric progression where primes are identified through synchronized rotations:

+1. **Initialization:** Start with two concentric circles of radius $r$ and $2r$.
+2. **Motion:** Rotate them with constant linear speed from the same starting point.
+3. **Iteration:** Each time the first circle completes a full rotation, increment a counter $n$.
+4. **Detection:** If no other circle finishes its rotation at the exact same time as the first, then the current counter value $n$ is **prime**.
+5. **Growth:** If $n$ is found to be prime, add a new concentric circle with a radius of $n \times r$.

+This creates a dynamic, visual "Sieve of Eratosthenes" where primality is a function of geometric resonance.

 ### 🛠️ Technical Details
 * **Language:** C#